Statistics Explained

 Source: Eurostat (lfsa_esgan), (lfsa_pganws), (lfsa_esgacob), (lfsa_pgacws), (lfsa_etpgan), (lfsa_etpgacob), (lfsa_eppgan) and (lfsa_eppgacob)

-Between 2012 and 2021, the share of self-employment decreased in the EU, regardless of citizenship – see Figure 3.
-The fall in this share was strongest among citizens of other EU Member States (down 2.8 percentage points), while the smallest decrease was observed for non-EU citizens (down 0.2 percentage points).
-Equally, this share was lower in 2021 than in 2012 for all three categories of country of birth, however there was little difference in the magnitude of the decreases (between -1.4 and -1.8 percentage points).
+Between 2013 and 2022, the share of self-employment decreased in the EU, regardless of citizenship – see Figure 3.
+The fall in this share was strongest among citizens of other EU Member States (down 1.8 percentage points (pp)), while the smallest decrease was observed for non-EU citizens (down 1.0 pp).
+This share was lower in 2022 than in 2013 for all three categories of country of birth, however there was little difference in the magnitude of the decreases (between -1.3 pp and -1.8 pp).

-The share of employees in the EU with a contract of limited duration increased between 2012 and 2021 by 2.2 percentage points among non-EU citizens.
+The share of employees in the EU with a contract of limited duration increased between 2013 and 2022 by 2.4 pp among non-EU citizens.
 This was the only one of these indicators of employment conditions for which any of the categories of citizenship recorded an increase during the period studied.
-By contrast, the share of employees with a contract of limited duration decreased between 2012 and 2021 by 1.1 percentage points among nationals and by 2.3 percentage points among citizens of other EU Member States.
-An analysis by country of birth shows a fall in this share for all three categories, with the largest decrease (down 3.4 percentage points) for persons born in other EU Member States.
+By contrast, the share of employees with a contract of limited duration decreased between 2013 and 2022 by 1.3 pp among nationals and by 3.1 pp among citizens of other EU Member States.
+An analysis by country of birth shows a fall in this share for native-born persons and persons born in other EU Member States (down 1.4 pp and 4.4 pp, respectively); while the was no difference in the share observed for non-EU born persons.

-Between 2012 and 2021, the share of part-time employment decreased in the EU, regardless of citizenship: notably larger decreases were observed for the two categories of foreign citizens (both down 2.5 percentage points) than for nationals (down 0.4 percentage points).
-When analysed by country of birth, the changes were quite small, ranging from a decrease of 0.4 percentage points for native-born persons to an increase of 0.4 percentage points for non-EU-born persons; there was no change for citizens of other EU Member States.
+Between 2013 and 2022, the share of part-time employment decreased in the EU, regardless of citizenship: notably larger decreases were observed for the two categories of foreign citizens (down 3.0 pp for citizens of other EU Member States and 5.2 pp for non-EU citizens) than for nationals (down 1.1 pp).
+When analysed by country of birth, the changes were smaller, ranging from a decrease of 1.0 pp for persons born in other EU Member States to a decrease of 2.1 pp for non-EU-born persons.

 (percentage points)